AndrewDiles/deezbotbois/README.md

 - An expanding screen opening on first load of the page
 - Capacity to toggle nav bar between top and left of screen

+## BUGS:
+- if user's avatar image is a bot, then the onHover to reveal the sample profile tab fails to trigger once they hover over the bot (it only triggers when hovering over the background.)

 ## Reminders

 For bot building: